opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/OCPServiceBaselineUsageGuide.md

 ```

 ## Get a software license

-The `License` resource represents an individual license availabe on the Redfish service.
-For the full schema definition, see the `License` section of the reference guide in the [*Redfish Data Model Specification*](#dsp0268).

 To retrieve information about a license, perform a `GET` operation on a `License` resource: